mjhong0708/amp/docs/useamp.rst

     except TrainingConvergenceError:
         # Whatever you want to happen if training fails;
         # e.g., refresh parameters and train again.

+The neural network calculator saves checkpoints, and you can use these to resume a training run or to monitor the performance on a validation set.
+Use the `checkpoints` keyword to control this behavior.
+If your script times out before training finishes, you can generally just re-submit the same script; if the code finds a checkpoint file it will load the parameters from the checkpoint file and resume training from that point.
+This will be noted in the log file.

 ------------------------------------
 Global search in the parameter space